-7.2 Legal Implications
+7.2.
+Legal Implications

-7.2.1.
-The Council has powers under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 ('the 1982 Act') to regulate street trading through the designation of streets in its area under one of three statutory designations.
-Through the designation of streets for trading, the Council is able to authorise trading on those streets in accordance with the policy, and is able to regulate unauthorised trading.
+The Council has powers under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 to regulate street trading through the designation of streets in its area under one of three statutory designations.
+Through the designation of streets for trading, the Council is able to authorise trading on those streets in accordance with the policy and is able to regulate unauthorised trading.

-7.3 Equalities Implications
+7.3.
+Equalities Implications

-7.3.1.
 An Equalities Impact Assessment has been undertaken which identified no major or adverse impacts.

-7.4 Section 17 of the Crime and Disorder Act 1998 Implications
+7.4.
+Section 17 of the Crime and Disorder Act 1998 Implications

-7.4.1 This policy seeks to extend greater protections to children and vulnerable adults across the Borough.
+This policy seeks to extend greater protections to children and vulnerable adults across the Borough.

-8 Link to Corporate Priorities
+8. Link to Corporate Priorities

-- Quality of Life Ensuring that appropriate controls are in place to manage street trading across the Borough.
-Benefits to the community would include safer food and environmental standards all of which will significantly impact on our residents. - The Environment Ensuring traders use best practice to minimise their impact on the environment.
+Quality of Life Ensuring that appropriate controls are in place to manage street trading across the Borough.
+Benefits to the community would include safer food and environmental standards all of which will positively impact on our residents.
+Efficient Services None Sustainable Growth This draft policy helps to ensure a clear and level playing field for responsible street trading to thrive The Environment Ensuring traders use best practice to minimise their impact on the environment.

-9 Recommendations
+9. Recommendations